Classwork Grading and Makeup

 - exercises during class (programming, clicker questions, other activities)

-Before-class work (including exercises in the reading, TS Tutor, and GitStream) is graded based on whether you put effort into it, not whether your answers were correct.
+Before-class work (including exercises in the reading, Java Tutor, and Gitstream) is graded based on whether you put effort into it, not whether your answers were correct.
 These exercises help you check your understanding and practice for the in-class nanoquiz, so take them seriously.
 Merely reading something is not as effective for learning as first reading and then testing yourself on what you read.
-Before-class work is generally due at 10pm the day before the class.
-Work done after that deadline earns partial credit: nearly full credit for work late by an hour or two, but less and less the longer overdue.
+Before-class work should be completed by the start of class to earn full credit.
+Work done after that deadline earns partial credit, but less and less the longer overdue.

 Nanoquizzes are graded like quizzes.
-The nanoquiz will be worth roughly from 1/3 to 2/3 of the classwork grade, but possibly less than 1/3.
+Other activities are graded for evidence of effort rather than correctness.
+The nanoquiz will be worth from 1/3 to 2/3 of the classwork grade.
 The exact amount will vary from class to class, depending on the number and kind of other activities.

 You must collaborate using Constellation to receive credit for programming exercises.
 If you encounter technical issues, ask a TA for help.
 If necessary, visit lab hours or post on Piazza to resolve the issue for next time.

 All classwork results are found on Omnivore (see link on the course homepage).
-This includes both before-class work (reading exercises, TS Tutor, GitStream) and in-class work (nanoquizzes, clicker questions, in-class programming).
+This includes both before-class work (reading exercises, Java Tutor, Gitstream) and in-class work (nanoquizzes, clicker questions, in-class programming).
 Some results need more time than others to reach Omnivore, so if you don’t see something immediately, please be patient.

 We automatically drop the lowest 5 classwork grades.
 If you’re dissatisfied with any of your classwork grades, however, you can earn back some of its lost points by doing a makeup.
 A makeup involves answering a few new questions related to the topic of the class (which are chosen randomly from a pool), and writing your own original multiple-choice question for the topic.

-A good makeup submission can earn back 1/2 of the classwork points lost on that class.
-For example, if your classwork grade for that class was 6/10, then an excellent makeup brings your grade up to 8/10.
+Writing a good makeup question can earn back 1/2 of the classwork points lost on that class.
+For example, if your classwork grade for that class was 6/10, then an excellent makeup question brings your grade up to 8/10.
 If you missed the class entirely and got 0/10, then a makeup can raise it to at most 5/10.
-Makeups that don’t follow the directions or show little effort will earn no makeup credit.
+Makeup questions that don’t follow the directions or show little effort will earn no makeup credit.

 Submit your makeup on the makeup submission form.

 You must write your original question in a format based on Markdown.
-Here’s an example question that demonstrates everything you’re likely to need:
+Here’s everything you’re likely to need: